wbugenis/pizza-code-challenge/README.md

 ### 5. New Pizza Form

 Add controller actions and views necessary to show a form to create a new pizza.
+The form should have:

+- an input for the name
+- an input for the ingredients
-The form should have inputs for the name, ingredients, a dropdown to select an existing restaurant, and a button to save the Pizza.
+- a dropdown to select an existing restaurant
+- a button to save the Pizza

 After submitting, the user should be redirected to the new Pizza's show page.

-### 6. Restaurant Validation
+### 6. Pizza Validation

-A Restaurant should not have multiple Pizzas with the same name.

-- Add a model validation to prevent creating a pizza with the same name as a pizza that already exists.
-- Scope the validation to the Restaurant that the Pizza belongs to.
+Add validation to the Pizza model so that:

+- Pizza must have a name
+- Pizza must have ingredients
+- Pizza must have a restaurant

-- Add handling for this error to the Pizza creation action.
-The validation error should be shown on the Pizza creation form when a user attempts to save a duplicate Pizza.
+Add error handling to the Pizza creation action.
+Show any validation errors on the Pizza creation form if the user attempts to save an invalid Pizza.

-### 7. Restaurant Search Bar
+### 7. Additional Pizza Validation

-On the restaurant index page, I should be able to see a search bar, and use it to search for a restaurant.
+A Pizza should not the same name and Restaurant as another Pizza.

+- Add a model validation to prevent creating a Pizza with the same name as an existing Pizza
+- Scope the validation so that it only applies within a single Restaurant

+If needed, update the error handling and error display so that this error shows on the Pizza creation form.

 ## Rubric